 - The world doesn’t owe you anything.
 Your mistakes are on you.
 That’s it.
 Take responsibility for your actions, learn from them, and do better next time.

 - God’s plan is always right.
 I’m sure you guys have heard the saying “you make plans and God laughs.”
 Well, the Lord can thank me for a lot of freaking laughter throughout the past twenty-three years.
 I have made a lot of decisions throughout my life where I thought I knew best, and that I had it alllll figured out.
 I was so wrong it wasn’t even funny.
 This past month, I literally felt myself making poor decisions and doing things I shouldn’t be doing (things that I knew weren’t in God’s plan for me) and just thought *la dee da it’s fine I’m just gonna continue on my own path, you understand, right, God?* Spoiler alert: nope.
 He didn’t understand.
 He ripped the carpet right out from under me and changed my plans to His plans real quick.
-Next time you’re foolproof plan doesn’t work out, simply remind yourself that choosing your plan over His plan is never going to end well.
+Next time your foolproof plan doesn’t work out, simply remind yourself that choosing your plan over His plan is never going to end well.

 - You can’t avoid growing up.
 When I was younger, I couldn’t fathom being fifteen years old.
 I can vividly remember thinking to myself at age thirteen ‘I’ll probably feel like a teenager when I’m fifteen.’
 And then fifteen came, and I thought the same thing about seventeen, and the cycle continued.
 I remember thinking the days of having sleepovers with my friends would never end, and growing old felt so scary.
 I was never the type of kid who wanted to grow old when I was in my teens.
 And now my best friends are engaged and have a baby.
-Life is weird and I’m old and growing up as bad as we thought it would be.
+Life is weird and I’m old and growing up is as bad as we thought it would be.

 - Early is on time and on time is late.
 Speaks for itself!
 Punctuality is important, friends!